Family shooting leaves one dead; CPSO investigating

-GREENWOOD, LA (KSLA) -The Caddo Parish Sheriff’s Office and Greenwood Police Department is investigating a shooting that left one person dead on Sunday night.

-The incident happened in the 7300 block of Golden Meadows Road just after 7:00 p.m.
+GREENWOOD, LA (KSLA) -The Caddo Parish Sheriff’s Office and Greenwood police are investigating a shooting that left one person dead on Sunday night.
+The incident happened just after 7:00 p.m. in the 7300 block of Golden Meadows Road.

 An argument led to the shooting, but what the argument was about has not yet been determined.

-The unidentified suspect is detained for questioning at this time and the name of the victim has not been released.
+The unidentified suspect has been detained for questioning at this time.
+The name of the victim has not been released.

 This is an ongoing investigation.

-As we learn more information, we will keep you updated on our KSLA News 12 app and website.
+We will keep you updated on our KSLA News 12 app and website, as we learn more information.

 Copyright 2019 KSLA.
 All rights reserved.